addds03/Customer-Analytics/README.md

 # Customer Analytics

-* Segmented customers using a combination of Principal Component Analysis (4 components) and K-mean Clustering (4 segments).
+* Data fragmented into 4 Segments using a combination of Principal Component Analysis (4 Components) and K-Means Clustering.
+  1. Career-focused - Young group of high-income and well-qualified people.
+  2. Well-off - Mid-Age wealthy group in a big city.
+  3. Standard - Average Population.
+(Middle Class)
+  4. Few opportunities - Customers from small cities with mediocre income and not highly qualified.
-* A descriptive analysis on the number of purchases, brand choice, and revenue generated per segment.
+* A Descriptive Analysis of the Number of purchases, Brand choice, and Revenue generated per segment.
-* Price Elasticity for Purchase Probability, Brand Choice (own and cross-brand), Purchase Quantity.
-* Modeled the elasticities for each price point.
+* Price Elasticities (Modeled the elasticities for each price point starting 0.5 to 3.5, for 300 values.)
+  * Purchase Probability -
+    * Customers from Well-off & Career-Focused segments are less elastic.
+    * Customers are less sensitive to price changes when there are promotions.
+    * Beneficial to have a higher original price and constant promotions.
+  * Brand Choice Probablity (self and cross-brand) -
+  * Purchase Quantity -

 ## Code and Resources Used
 **Python Version:** 3.7